1320.00 Cognitive Remediation Services Policy

 - Must need these services to acquire skills essential to training or for securing and maintaining suitable employment.

-- The plan for cognitive remediation provided by ACCES-VR should be developed by the ACCES-VR counselor with the consumer and the family (if appropriate).
+- The plan for cognitive remediation provided by ACCES-VR should be developed by the ACCES-VR counselor with the participant and his/her family (if appropriate).
 The service provider should be consulted to assure that the appropriate services are available to meet the objectives of the cognitive remediation plan.
 The plan must be fully documented in case notes and must contain:

 - Specific objectives defined in functional terms;

 - An outline of the remediation methods to be used;